RRZE-HPC/likwid/doc/archs/westmereex.md

   <TD>match0</TD>
   <TD>60 bit hex value</TD>
   <TD>Set bits 0-59 in MSR_B&lt;0,1&gt;_PMON_MATCH register</TD>
-  <TD>For register layout and valid settings see <A HREF="http://www.intel.com/content/www/us/en/processors/xeon/xeon-e7-family-uncore-performance-programming-guide.html">Intel&reg; Xeon&reg; Processor E7 Family Uncore Performance Monitoring Guide</A></TD>
+  <TD>For register layout and valid settings see <A HREF="http://www.intel.com/content/www/us/en/processors/xeon/xeon-e7-family-uncore-performance-programming-guide.html">Intel&reg; Xeon&reg; Processor E7 Family uncore Performance Monitoring Guide</A></TD>
 </TR>
 <TR>
   <TD>mask0</TD>
   <TD>60 bit hex value</TD>
   <TD>Set bits 0-59 in MSR_B&lt;0,1&gt;_PMON_MASK register</TD>
-  <TD>For register layout and valid settings see <A HREF="http://www.intel.com/content/www/us/en/processors/xeon/xeon-e7-family-uncore-performance-programming-guide.html">Intel&reg; Xeon&reg; Processor E7 Family Uncore Performance Monitoring Guide</A></TD>
+  <TD>For register layout and valid settings see <A HREF="http://www.intel.com/content/www/us/en/processors/xeon/xeon-e7-family-uncore-performance-programming-guide.html">Intel&reg; Xeon&reg; Processor E7 Family uncore Performance Monitoring Guide</A></TD>
 </TR>
 </TABLE>

 \anchor WESEX_RBOX
 <H2>RBOX counters</H2>
-<P>The Intel&reg; Westmere EX microarchitecture provides measurements of the crossbar router in the Uncore.
+<P>The Intel&reg; Westmere EX microarchitecture provides measurements of the crossbar router in the uncore.
 The description from Intel&reg;:<BR>
 <I>The Crossbar Router (R-Box) is a 8 port switch/router implementing the Intel&reg; QuickPath Interconnect Link and Routing layers.
 The R-Box is responsible for routing and transmitting all intra- and inter-processor communication.
 </I><BR>
 The Intel&reg; Westmere EX microarchitecture has two interfaces to the RBOX although each socket contains only one crossbar router, RBOX0 is the left part and RBOX1 is the right part of the single RBOX.
 Each RBOX side offers 8 general-purpose counters.
 They are exposed through the MSR interface to the operating system kernel.
 The MBOX and RBOX setup routines are taken from Likwid 3, they are not as flexible as the newer setup routines but programming of the MBOXes and RBOXes is tedious for Westmere EX.
 It is not possible to specify a FVID (Fill Victim Index) for the MBOX or IPERF option for RBOXes.